 Around the greens, the new, thinner urethane cover delivers more control with better accuracy for shorter birdie putts.

-The AVX provides a low spin off the tee box to keep drives in the fairway with tighter shot dispersion.
+Off the tee box, the AVX provides low spin to keep drives in the fairway with tighter shot dispersion.
 While around the greens, the AVX checks up nicely on chip and pitch shots for shorter birdie and par putts.

-A well-made golf ball worth the upgrade, the AVX is among the best current golf balls for mid and high handicappers.
+A well-made ball worth the upgrade, the Titleist AVX Golf Balls is among the best current golf balls for mid and high handicappers.